Pilot Mountain (North Carolina): Trails

 The Jomeokee Trail leads around the base of Big Pinnacle.
 The Ledge Spring Trail goes past a large picnic area and down along the ridge crest; its lower loop back up past a small perennial spring follows a long cliff that is a popular location for rock climbing.
 Big Pinnacle is closed to climbing.
 Other trails include Sassafras Trail and Grindstone Trail, which connects the popular campground to Ledge Spring Trail.
 Mountain Trail follows up the other side of the ridge to also connect to Ledge Spring Trail.
 The Grassy Ridge Trail follows along the mountain's base, connecting the lower ends of the Mountain and Grindstone Trails together.
 The Grassy Ridge Trail also connects to the Corridor Trail, which goes to the park's river section, and it connects to the Mountains-to-Sea and Sauratown Trails, which go to Hanging Rock State Park.

+Geology

+Pilot Mountain is, as mentioned above, a monadnock.
+Lying on the Sauratown Mountain anticlinorium, it was formed during the Alleghenian Orogeny from Gondwanan beach sand, which lithified into 98% pure quartzite from the pressure of being forced under Laurentia.
+As the mountain eroded away, the solid core of quartzite remained stable, resulting in Big Pinnacle, the unique dome structure on top of the mountain.
+Little Pinnacle is made of biotite gneiss, compositely layered with schist.
+Towards the base of the mountain, colluvium from an ancient seabed makes up the majority of the structure.